 Last updated on

 Whether you’re a freelancer, a small business, a charity, or a large company, you’re always looking for ways to generate more income.
 This means you’ll need more leads, referrals, and customers.

 Growth, however, is bigger than customer acquisition.
-In order to grow, you have to retain your existing customers.
-Your revenue will stay stagnant if your customers churn as fast as you acquire new ones, your revenue will stay flat.
-In fact, if you have a high customer acquisition cost, new customers could actually cost you money if your existing ones don’t stick around.
+To grow, you have to retain your existing customers.
+Your revenue will stay stagnant if your customers churn as fast as you acquire new ones.

 What Is Customer Churn?

-Churn is the number of customers who stopped using your service or buying your products in a given period of time, expressed as a percentage.
-You can determine your churn by dividing the number of customers you lost by your total customers over a certain time period (a month, a quarter, a year, etc.).
+Churn is the number of customers who stopped using your service or buying your products in a given period, measured as a percentage.
+You can determine your churn by dividing the number of customers you lost by your total customers over a certain timeframe, including a month, a quarter, and a year.

-In some cases, it’s more useful to calculate churn based on lost revenue.
+Sometimes, it’s more useful to calculate churn based on lost revenue.
 This is useful if your customers spend vastly different amounts.
-If one customer spends $10/month and another spends $500/month, the latter is obviously more impactful to your business.
-To calculate revenue churn, divide your lost revenue by your total revenue in a given time period.
+If one customer spends $10/month and another spends $500/month, the latter is more impactful to your business.
+To calculate revenue churn, you’ll need to divide your lost revenue by your total revenue in a given period.

 Churn is a critical variable for your income.
-You can boost your revenue substantially by reducing churn by just a single percent.
-According to research from Bain & Company, a 5% reduction in churn can increase profits from 25% to 95%.
+You can substantially boost your revenue by reducing churn by just one percent.

-How you define when a customer churns will depend on the manner in which you deliver products and services.
-A SaaS company would consider a customer to have churned once they cancel their service.
-An ecommerce brand might consider a customer churned if they fail to make a purchase every 90 days.
-A web design agency might define churn as the moment a customer purchases services from a competitor.
+How you define when a customer churns will depend on how you deliver products and services.
+For example, a SaaS company would consider a customer churned once they cancel their service.
+An eCommerce brand might consider a customer churned if they fail to make a purchase every 90 days.
+At the same time, a web design agency might define churn as the moment a customer purchases services from one of its competitors.

 How to Reduce Churn